 Tips on Writing an Expository Essay

 The purpose of the expository essay is to explain a topic in a logical and straightforward manner.
-Without bells and whistles, expository essays present a fair and balanced analysis of a subject based on facts—with no references to the writer’s opinions or emotions.
+Without bells and whistles, these essays present a fair and balanced analysis of a subject based on facts—with no references to the writer’s opinions or emotions.

-The Five-Step Writing Process for Expository Essays
+The Five-Step Process for Expository Writing

 Expository Essay Structure

 Usually, your essay is composed of five paragraphs.
 The introductory paragraph contains the thesis or main idea.
 The next three paragraphs, or body of the essay, provide details in support of the thesis.
 The concluding paragraph restates the main idea and ties together the major points of essay.

 Here are tips for each part of the essay structure and writing process: